jcjorel/clonesquad-ec2-pet-autoscaler/docs/ALARMS_REFERENCE.md

 > Tip: When defining their custom alarms, it is recommended to perform performance tests to determine the valid operational range of the underlying metrics to correctly inform CloneSquad of the expected min (i.e. BaselineThreshold) and max (i.e. AlarmThreshold) values.

+## Unmanaged alarms

+CloneSquad can use Cloudwatch Alarms that are not created/terminated by itself to take scaling decisions.
+Typical use-case is to leverage *outside-of-the-fleet* metrics like response times of Load Balancers, length of SQS queues or Custom metrics specific to applications.

+Ex:

+	cloudwatch.ec2.alarmXX.configuration_url: alarmname:<Cloudwatch_alarm_name>[,BaselineThreshold=0.200[,Divider=1]]

+The main difference with managed alarms is that there is no alarm specification YAML file; only a Cloudwatch Alarm name.

+It is NOT an error to define a CloneSquad alarm pointing to a non-existing Cloudwatch alarm: It will be safely ignored.

 ## How it works?